 For those that have not heard of cuckoo bumblebees before, they are a fascinating group of bumblebees which have evolved to take advantage of the hard-working nature of social bumblebees.
 Unlike social bumblebees, cuckoos have no workers of their own.
 Instead the cuckoo female invades the nest of a social species and either kills or enslaves the resident queen, before using the resident workers to collect food and help her raise her own brood.

-In this case, the Red-tailed cuckoo will emerge from hibernation between April and June, around six weeks after the first social Red-tailed bumblebee queens have emerged and started setting up their colonies.
+In this case (in Britain), the Red-tailed cuckoo will emerge from hibernation between April and June, around six weeks after the first social Red-tailed bumblebee queens have emerged and started setting up their colonies.
 Timing is key in the world of the cuckoo bumblebees as they search out an established nest.
 They want to take over a nest which has grown strong enough to raise as many offspring as possible, without being too strong for the cuckoo female to gain control.
 Once she finds a nest, the cuckoo lies in wait and often digs down into the nest material whilst trying to remain unseen.
 It is thought she does this to try and take on the scent of the nest, and perhaps to wait for the ideal time to make her move.
 If the workers and their queen find her, they will attempt to kill her or at very least evict her from their territory.
 This is the fate for many cuckoo females and nests are often strewn with the carcases of failed usurpers.
 Nest-stealing behaviour is not limited to cuckoo species though, and many later emerging social queens will also attempt to take over nests of other bumblebees to gain an advantage.

 Cuckoos, however, have evolved to be nest-stealing specialists, built for fighting, and once in a position to enter a nest with minimal challenge, they use this to their benefit.
 Harder exoskeletons, the segments of which fit tightly together (unlike social bumblebees which excrete wax from these points), more powerful mandibles, and a longer sting eventually prove too much for the founding queen, and if she is not killed off she may become subservient to her oppressor, acting in the same manner as her daughter workers.